davidjmc/middleware-extendify/README.md

 ### Setup

-Go to the project's firebase database, navigate to the collection `Things`, and then to the documents `Broker, Publisher and Subscriber`.
+- Go to the project's firebase database, navigate to the collection `Things`, and then to the documents `Broker, Publisher and Subscriber`.
 In the `configuration` field of these documents, set the local IP in the `broker_host` field.

 Then:

-From the root directory `cd examples\pc\broker` and configure the local IP in `AMOT_HOST` in the main.py file From the root directory `cd examples\pc\publisher` and configure the local IP in `AMOT_HOST` in the main.py file From the root directory `cd examples\pc\subscriber` and configure the local IP in `AMOT_HOST` in the main.py file
+ - From the root directory `cd examples\pc\broker` and configure the local IP in `AMOT_HOST` in the `main.py` file
+ - From the root directory `cd examples\pc\publisher` and configure the local IP in `AMOT_HOST` in the `main.py` file
+ - From the root directory `cd examples\pc\subscriber` and configure the local IP in `AMOT_HOST` in the `main.py` file

 > On the computer
 ### Run Managing System

-From the root directory `cd managing-system` and `nodemon main.js`
+ - From the root directory `cd managing-system` and execute `nodemon main.js`

 ### Run Broker

-From the root directory `cd middleware` and `make broker` From the root directory `cd middleware` and `make run-broker`
+ - From the root directory `cd middleware` and execute `make broker`
+ - From the root directory `cd middleware` and execute `make run-broker`

 ### Run Publisher

-From the root directory `cd middleware` and `make publisher` From the root directory `cd middleware` and `make run-publisher`
+ - From the root directory `cd middleware` and execute `make publisher`
+ - From the root directory `cd middleware` and execute `make run-publisher`

 ### Run Subscriber

-From the root directory `cd middleware` and `make subscriber` From root directory `cd middleware` and `make run-subscriber`
+ - From the root directory `cd middleware` and execute `make subscriber`
+ - From root directory `cd middleware` and execute `make run-subscriber`

 ### Run AquaMOM Application

-from root directory `cd aquamom`
+ - From root directory `cd aquamom`

 is needed install dependencies from project in the front and api directory